monadicsystems/monadicsystems.github.io/post2.md

 ## Type Safe Named Routes

 In the examples up until this point, we've looked at simple routes that didn't have any path parameters, like `/petstore/reptile/snake`.
 The question now is, how do we use named routes to handle URLs with path parameters?
 For example, let's say we need to implement a router for URLs of the form `/user/<uid>/profile` where `<uid>` is a path parameter representing a user's unique identifier.
-In Laravel, we could define our route for such a URL as follows:
+In Laravel, we can define the route for such a URL.

 ```php
 Route::get('/user/{uid}/profile', function ($uid) {